-- The Latrobe City Council as the successor of the La Trobe Shire Council pursuant to clause 14(1) of the Deed of Trust appoints the following persons as Trustees of the Trust, commencing on 24 February 2025: - (a) DALE HARRIMAN; and - (b) LEANNE POTTER. - 2.
+- 1. The Latrobe City Council as the successor of the La Trobe Shire Council pursuant to clause 14(1) of the Deed of Trust appoints the following persons as Trustees of the Trust, commencing on 24 February 2025: - (a) DALE HARRIMAN; and - (b) LEANNE POTTER. - 2.
 It is acknowledged that SHARON GIBSON remains a Trustee of the Trust. - 3.
-The term of each Trustee referred to in clauses 1 and 2 of this Deed shall continue until that Trustee is removed by Council. - 4.
-The following Trustees are removed as Trustees of the Trust: - (a) DAN CLANCEY; and - (b) MELISSA FERGUSON.
+The term of each Trustee referred to in clauses 1 and 2 of this Deed shall continue until that Trustee is removed by Council.

+- 4. The following Trustees are removed as Trustees of the Trust:

+- (a) DAN CLANCEY; and

+- (b) MELISSA FERGUSON.

-SIGNED and SEALED for and on be of LATROBE CITY COUNCIL by Steven Piasente pursuant to Instrum of Delegation dated 4 May 2023)
+SIGNED and SEALED for and on behalf) of LATROBE CITY COUNCIL by) Steven Piasente pursuant to Instrument) of Delegation dated 4 May 2023)

-in the presence of:) Chief Executive Officer
+Chief Executive Officer

 Witness Signature

-Witness Name